Iranian Architecture Documentary: Episodes

 Additionally, a one-hour panel discussion was produced featuring researchers who analyzed the themes and impact of the documentary after its broadcast.
 The series also documented many architectural sites that have since disappeared or undergone significant changes.

 Preservation

 This documentary series is preserved in the central archives of the Islamic Republic of Iran Broadcasting (IRIB) in multiple formats, including negative, positive, and Betacam, all in color.
-It has also been digitized for long-term conservation.
+It has also been digitized for long-term preservation.
 The original version was filmed on 16mm negative film.

 Awards and recognitions

 The Iranian Architecture documentary has been featured in the following festivals: